 To deal with this problem, Dow and Jones decided to adjust the formula for computing the DJIA whenever stocks split to ensure that the split does not change the index value.
 In particular, on every day following the post-split price drop (called the x-date of the split), the average price is multiplied by a factor appropriately chosen to restore its former value.

-Similar adjustments are necessary when a low price stock is removed from the index and a high priced stock is added to replace it, or vice versa.
+Similar adjustments also are necessary when a low price stock is removed from the index and a high priced stock is added to replace it, or vice versa.
 The process of adding or removing stocks from the index list is called index reconstitution.
 Following a reconstitution, the factor used to adjust the average price is constant until the next split or reconstitution takes place.

 The DJIA now represents the price performance of 30 large stocks that the current owner of the index—Dow Jones Indices—has chosen to represent the entire US equity market.
 Although the index list now includes non-industrial stocks and stocks traded at other stock exchanges, the DJIA index value is still proportional to the average price of the 30 listed stocks.